dharmx/dharmx.github.io/content/posts/eww-powermenu/index.md

 ## Ending Note

-If you have any questions, do not hesitate to ask them in the comments section!
+Let me know if you have any article requests involving EWW.
 And, I hope you enjoyed building this.
 Cheers 🍻.